The Heart of New England

 the sap gets thicker and starts to look golden brown.

-double in volume so be sure to have a large enough kettle to handle this
+double in volume so make sure to have a large enough kettle to handle this

 expansion.
 When your product is near syrup, it might be best to take it inside

-and finish cooking it on your stove (be sure to have the exhaust fan going or you
+and finish cooking it on your stove (make sure you have the exhaust fan going or

 critical.
 Overcooking will result in burning of the syrup and the pan.
 Maple